 - For oolong teas - remove the water from the heat when tiny bubbles begin to form on the bottom of the pot (about 3 minutes off a boil).

-- For green teas - the tiny bubbles should be just starting to rise to the surface of the water when you remove it from the heat. (about 5 minutes off a boil)
+- For green teas - the tiny bubbles should start rising to the surface of the water when you remove them from the heat. (about 5 minutes off a boil)

 - For Japanese and other delicate or spring green teas - the tiny bubbles are still sitting at the bottom of the kettle (about 8-19 minutes off a boil).